header-banner-plantbasedenoughprotein.jpg

 Is Protein-Deficiency A Real Threat For Plant-Based Eaters?

 Protein deficiencies are very rare in industrialised countries.
-Illnesses resulting from prolonged inadequate intake of protein are usually associated with a general malnutrition, which is often found in developing countries.
+Illnesses resulting from prolonged inadequate intake of protein are usually associated with general malnutrition, which is often found in lower-income countries.
 Studies show that once you meet your recommended number of daily calories, you will most likely consume enough proteins automatically.1

 Plant-Based Protein Meal Plan